What is Hypoglycemia Unawareness? (Unabridged)

 - The sympathetic nervous system tells our adrenal glands to release epinephrine!

 Both of these responses, working simultaneously and synergistically through a bunch of different metabolic pathways, work to raise blood sugar.
 Broadly speaking, insulin inhibits the mechanisms by which they do this, which is why the body’s first response is to stop insulin production.
 Glucagon also inhibits the action of any insulin still in the bloodstream, and because of this counterregulation, alpha and beta cells typically are able to work together in perfect harmony to achieve stable and tight BGs in a non-diabetic person (and correct a low without food).
-I think you guys can probably already tell that when you take beta cells out of the picture and start exogenously administering insulin in a non-physiologic way (as in T1D), this whole system gets dysregulated, but bear with me.
+I think you guys can probably already tell that when you take beta cells out of the picture and start exogenously administering insulin in a non-physiologic way (as in type 1 diabetes (T1D)), this whole system gets dysregulated, but bear with me.
 We aren’t done talking about how it normally works yet!

 So the glucagon produced from your alpha cells makes its way to the liver.
 The liver, under normal circumstances, stores about 100g of glucose as long chains called glycogen.
 Glucagon tells the liver to break down these chains and release the stored glucose into the bloodstream in a dose-dependent manner (aka not all 100g at once).